WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Search on ssh and other log screens would sometimes return results from other post types.
 * Dev: WPAPP - Various fixes to the existing REST API endpoints.
 * Dev: WPAPP - New REST API endpoints for changing domain and cloning sites.
-* Other: Minimium version of WP is now 5.4.
+* Other: Minimum version of WP is now 5.4.

 4.13.0
 ------